Configure Adaptive Shaping

 Edit icon.
 In the Edit Adaptive Shaping popup window, enter information for the following fields.

 Field Description Enable Click to activate adaptive shaping.
 Auto Update (For Releases 22.1.1 and later.)
-Click to use the available bandwidth instead of the link speed or the configured bandwidth to implement adaptive shaping.
-You may want to use this option if the bandwidth on a WAN interface is not guaranteed, for example, if the WAN interface is a satellite link or it is in motion and so the bandwidth that the interface receives varies due to the weather or the signal strength.
+Click to use the measured bandwidth instead of the link speed or the configured bandwidth to implement adaptive shaping.
+You may want to use this option if the bandwidth on a WAN interface is not guaranteed.
+For example, if the WAN interface is a satellite link, or it is in motion and so the bandwidth that the interface receives varies due to the weather or the signal strength.

-To have the VOS device determine the available bandwidth, you must configure a monitor, as described in Configure Automatic DIA Bandwidth Monitoring.
+To have the VOS device determine the available bandwidth, you must configure a monitor.
+For more information, see Configure Automatic DIA Bandwidth Monitoring.
 To check the bandwidth calculated by the bandwidth monitoring, see View the Monitored Bandwidth.

 Note that when Auto Update is enabled, the advertised adaptive shaping pipe rate is in the range between the Minimum Input Rate and the Input Rate configured for the Shaping Rate (see Configuring the WAN Interface Input Rate, below).